 Never in my life did I need a revolution so badly.

 Here is the problematic part of my speech: “Being a president can give me many things.
-I can practice English more and learn more about American culture because the only football player I know by far is Tom Brady and I don’t really know what a pelican is.
-Learning English is same as making a girlfriend to me which both turn out to be unexpectedly hard.
+I can practice English more and learn more about American culture because the only football player I know is Tom Brady, and I don’t really know what a pelican is.
+Learning English is same as making a girlfriend to me, which both turn out to be unexpectedly hard.
 I have learned that there are different bases in making a girlfriend and if English is a girl, I need much more practices to get to the so-called Home Run.
 Though I know nothing about baseball, but I feel it’s a sports starting from home and trying to come back at home.
 I left my home in China and I found a new one here.
 I am also trying to help you guys find your home.
 Home is where you belong, what you good at and the person you really want to be.”

-I knew something was wrong when the results came out, and I lost.
+When the results came out, I lost.
 All six boys who ran lost.
-The only girl candidate won.
+The only female candidate won.

-I knew something was wrong when two hours after the election, I found out the definition of “Home Run” at the Urban Dictionary online, and when two years later, an English teacher explained to me that it is appropriate to say “make a friend”, but not “make a girlfriend”.
+Two hours after the election, I looked up “Home Run” in the Urban Dictionary online, and an English teacher explained to me that it is appropriate to say “make a friend” but not “make a girlfriend.”

-When my friends asked me to join them for a walk, I chose to be left alone with some grotesque stories; when they made first discoveries of love with pretty girls, I became infatuated with their sassy counterparts in the fictional world; when my friends were filling their endless night with giggles and secrets, I sat by a shadowless lamp with nothing more than the vast expanse of darkness and a few desperate lines of poetry.
+When my friends asked me to join them for a walk, I chose to be left alone with grotesque stories.
+While they made first discoveries of love with pretty girls, I became infatuated with their sassy counterparts in the fictional world.
+When my friends were filling their nights with giggles and secrets, I sat by a shadowless lamp with nothing more than the vast expanse of darkness and a few desperate lines of poetry.

 A revolution against myself.

-A year later, I sit down with a cup of coffee, and retell this story from the perspective of a survivor and a writer.
-It was not an “adolescent anxiety disorder with signs of minor depression” as my first psychiatrist concluded.
-It was not a failed assault on high school popularity as my classmates might have remembered.
-It was not an aftermath of unrealistic love and apologies withheld as I used to believe.
-Rather, it was a tragic encounter between a crowd prone to judgments and a solitary, sensitive mind susceptible to overreaction.
-It is what will happen when you put a hundred teenagers, each absorbed in his or her own destiny, in a suffocating wrestling room on a Friday afternoon and let one of them tell a lonely, painful truth under the masquerade of American humor.
+A year later, I sit with a cup of coffee and retell this story from the perspective of a survivor and a writer.
+It was not an “adolescent anxiety disorder with signs of minor depression,” as my psychiatrist concluded.
+It was not a failed assault on high school popularity, as my classmates might have assumed.
+It was not the aftermath of unrealistic love and apologies withheld, as I used to believe.
+Rather, it was a tragic encounter between a crowd prone to judgment and a solitary, sensitive mind susceptible to overreaction.
+It is what happens when you put a hundred teenagers, each absorbed in his or her own destiny, in a suffocating wrestling room on a Friday afternoon and let one of them tell a lonely, painful truth under the masquerade of American humor.